hcloud-talos/terraform-hcloud-talos/README.md

 ## Information about the Module

+- A lot of information can be found directly in the descriptions of the variables.
 - You can configure the module to create a cluster with 1, 3 or 5 control planes and n workers or only the control planes.
 - It allows scheduling pods on the control planes if no workers are created.